-The Dispatch Charge is a non-performance charge applicable only to HDR resources that have failed to follow their dispatch instruction.
+The dispatch charge is a non-performance charge applicable only to C&I HDR resources that have failed to follow their dispatch instruction.
 A fifteen percent (15%) dead band of the dispatch instruction will be used in this assessment.
-The Dispatch Charge applies to the DR dispatch hour when an HDR resource fails to meet their dispatch instruction within the specified dead band for any 5-minute interval within the DR dispatch hour.
+The dispatch charge applies to the DR dispatch hour when a C&I HDR resource fails to meet their dispatch instruction within the specified dead band for any 5-minute interval within the DR dispatch hour.

-The HDR resource is deemed to have failed in meeting its dispatch instruction if the following condition is true:
+The C&I HDR resource is deemed to have failed in meeting its dispatch instruction if the following condition is true:

-$Baseline_i - Actual Consumption_i < 85\% x (Total Bid Qty_i - Schedule_i)$
+Baseline_i - Actual Consumption_i < 85% x (Total Bid Qty_i - Schedule_i)

-- "i" is an interval within the DR dispatch hour within the DR activation event. - "Baseline" is the calculated HDR baseline for the interval (see section 1.6.26.3.1). - "Actual Consumption" is the measurement data for the interval. - "Total Bid Qty" is the maximum quantity of the DR energy bid converted to an interval equivalent. - "Schedule" is the real-time constrained schedule quantity amount for the interval.
+- "i" is an interval within the DR dispatch hour within the DR activation event. - "Baseline" is the calculated C&I HDR baseline for the interval (see section 1.6.26.3.1). - "Actual Consumption" is the measurement data for the interval. - "Total Bid Qty" is the maximum quantity of the DR energy bid converted to an interval equivalent. - "Schedule" is the real-time constrained schedule quantity amount for the interval.

 For greater clarity, if measurement data for the interval required for "Actual Consumption" is missing (i.e. measurement data was not submitted), Baseline_i - Actual Consumption_i, in the above formula is 0.
-We use charge type 1317 "Demand Response Capacity Obligation - Dispatch Charge" to settle the Dispatch Charge when an HDR resource failed to follow its dispatch instruction.
+We use charge type 1317 "Demand Response Capacity Obligation - Dispatch Charge" to settle the dispatch charge when a C&I HDR resource failed to follow its dispatch instruction.